-Dance and Yoga for HSPs: A professional ballet dancer’s story
+Dance and Yoga for HSPs: A Ballerina's Story

 Although you may not always be able to avoid difficult situations, you can modify the extent to which you can suffer by how you choose to respond to the situation.